Home > Gaming > Gaming regulation > G2E: Battling illegal gambling takes a village

 Panelists offered examples of actions that have been effective in curtailing illegal platforms in legal gambling states.

 “It’s obvious to everyone that illegal offshore operators engaged in online gambling and sports betting are pervasive, and operating within every state,” said Rebuck.
-“In New Jersey, we recognized that, and went after them in a number of ways.”
+“In New Jersey, we recognised that and went after them in a number of ways.”

 One effective method is cease-and-desist letters.
 The MGCB has employed these with success.
 Steinkamp said the fact the orders are reported publicly shines unwanted light on the illegal operators.